mapbiomas/brazil-fire/mapbiomas_fire_collections/README.md

   - Post-processing and LULC 9 / LULC 10 mask filters
   - Generation of derived products and annual/monthly statistics

-- **[collection_05](./collection_05/)**: Contains the processing structure and workflows for Collection 5.
+- **[collection_05](./collection_05/)**: Contains the processing workflows for Collections 5 and 5.1.
-  - Data preprocessing
+  - Pre-classification and data preparation
-  - Classification workflows
+  - Burned-area classification workflows
-  - Post-processing and filtering
+  - Post-classification processing and refinement
-  - Generation of derived products and statistics
+  - Generation of derived products for Collections 5 and 5.1
+  - Statistical analysis and exports

 ## 🎯 Objective